w3c/wai-media-guide/index.md

 ### Creating Media Alternatives

-The pages in this resource provide specific guidance on:
+Other pages in this resource provide specific guidance on:
 * [Creating Captions](@@)
 * [Creating Transcripts](@@)
 * [Creating Audio Description of Visual Information](@@)